riotkit-org/backup-repository/docs/source/first-steps.rst

     GET /auth/roles?_token=YOUR-ADMIN-TOKEN-HERE

-:ref:`Note: If you DO NOT KNOW HOW to perform a request, then please check the postman section <postman>`
+:ref:`Note: If you DO NOT KNOW HOW to perform a request, then go to the /api/doc endpoint, type your token and submit a form for given endpoint.

 You should see something like this: